Outsourcing of animation to the Philippines: ASI Studios

 ASI Studios is a Manila-based studio and provides full animation services.
 The studio is known for having animated the popular television series "George of the Jungle," among other renowned TV series.
 The studio was brought forth from a collaboration between Manila-based Synergy88 and Singapore's August Media Holdings.
 It is situated in Quezon City, Metro Manila.

 The studio boasts 130 specialized artists and technicians accompanied by experience in 2D, Traditional Cut Out, and Paperless Animation.
 ASI works primarily on long format 2D animation.
 A majority of the studio's projects involve work scopes that concern scene layouts, composited animations, storyboards, and designs.

 Top Draw Animation

 Top Draw Animation is a Manila-based studio established in 1999 by Wayne Dearing.
 They provide a full range of pre-production and production services.
 Their pre-production services include story boards, location design, model and prop design, background color and color styling.
 For production, they specialize in hand drawn animation and Toon Boom Harmony.

-Some of their works include My Little Pony: Friendship Is Magic, The Tom and Jerry Show, The Skinner Boys: Guardians of the Lost Secrets, Wild Grinders, The Loud House Movie and Looped.
+Some of their works include My Little Pony: Friendship Is Magic, The Tom and Jerry Show, The Skinner Boys: Guardians of the Lost Secrets, Wild Grinders, The Loud House Movie, Rise of the Teenage Mutant Ninja Turtles: The Movie, Phoebe and Jay, and Looped.

-The company has worked with several clients such as WildBrain, SLR Production and Brain Power Studio.
+The company has worked with several clients such as WildBrain, SLR Productions and Brain Power Studio.